Frequently asked questions

 Where is leprosy found in the world today?

 The countries with the highest number of new leprosy diagnoses every year are India, Brazil, Indonesia and Bangladesh.
 More than half of all new cases of leprosy are diagnosed in India.
 In 2020 65,147 - or 51 per cent - of new cases of leprosy were found there (and this number is much lower than usual due to the challenges to diagnosing and treating new cases posed by the Covid-19 pandemic).

-In 2020, there were 15 countries reporting more than 1,000 new cases of leprosy.
-These were Bangladesh, Brazil, DR Congo, Ethiopia, India, Indonesia, Madagascar, Mozambique, Myanmar, Nepal, Nigeria, Philippines, Somalia, Sri Lanka, and Tanzania.
+In 2021, there were 13 countries reporting more than 1,000 new cases of leprosy.
+These were Bangladesh, Brazil, DR Congo, Ethiopia, India, Indonesia, Madagascar, Mozambique, Nepal, Nigeria, Somalia, Sri Lanka, and Tanzania.

 The World Health Organization (WHO) provides full statistics on new cases of leprosy.

 Is leprosy found in the UK?

 Leprosy in the UK was widespread during the Middle Ages but declined from the 1400s onwards.
 The last indigenous case of leprosy in the UK died in 1798.
 Since 2015 there have been an average of five new cases of leprosy in the UK each year.
 However, these are found among people entering the UK from highly endemic countries.

 If Multidrug therapy is provided free of charge, why do you say that it costs £24 to cure one person of leprosy?

 This £24 covers the administration and transportation of the drugs, plus the necessary care provided at a hospital or clinic.

 When will leprosy be eradicated?